igormoiseev/XamarinHero/portharcourt/Azure Web Apps HOL.md

 In this hands-on lab, you learned how to:

-- Use Visual Studio Code to build a Web site that uses PHP and MySQL
+- Use Visual Studio Code to build a Web site
 - Provision an Azure Web App
 - Upload a Web site to Azure